dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_six.rst

 .. image:: part_six_fig_one.png

-In part seven of the tutorial, we'll get to know :doc:`Pipeline Execution <part_seven>`. a little better, and learn how to execute pipelines from the command line, with swappable config.
+In part seven of the tutorial, we'll get to know :doc:`Pipeline Execution <part_seven>` a little better, and learn how to execute pipelines from the command line, with swappable config.